Women’s History Sites in New York & the Suffragists Who Made It Happen

 August 18, 2020

-Today marks the anniversary of a monumental moment in women’s history – it’s the centennial of the ratification of the 19th amendment.
-That means that 100 years ago today, women were given the right to vote.
+August 18th, 2020 marked the anniversary of a monumental moment in women’s history – the centennial of the ratification of the 19th amendment.
+That means that 100 years prior, women were given the right to vote.
 In the politically divisive climate we are living in today, one thing unites women: we can vote.
-And there are several women we owe that right to.
-Several incredible women who fought for our rights – and the center of this battle was fought in New York State.
-So today, pay your respects to the suffragists who changed the world at these women’s history sites in New York.
+And there are several women who we should thank for that.
+Several incredible women who fought for our rights.
+And the center of this battle was fought in New York State.
+So while we are living in the 21st century, you can pay your respects to the suffragists who changed the world at these women’s history sites in New York.

-Today, there places around the state where we can honor these women – from Rochester to Seneca Falls and Auburn to Syracuse.
-Museums, former homes, a heritage center, and gravesites – several of which have been dedicated as historical sites by the National Park Service.
+Today, there are places around the state where we can honor these women – from Rochester to Seneca Falls and Auburn to Syracuse.
+Museums, former homes, a heritage center, and gravesites.
+The National Park Service has even dedicated many of the historical sites as national parks.
 You can find a map of sites at the bottom of the article.
 Where will you go first?

 Please note that some of these sites are closed or have reduced hours due to the current pandemic.
-To help continue preserving the history, there are many virtual offerings available.
+Consider supporting them during this difficult time by participating in virtual tours and lectures.

 The Women Who Changed History

 Born: November 12, 1815 in Johnstown, NY Died: October 26, 1902 in New York, NY

 Elizabeth Cady Stanton is synonymous with the women’s rights movement.
 Close friends with many fellow abolitionists and suffragists throughout her life, she played a critical role in the fight for equality for all.
 Elizabeth published the Declaration of Sentiments with the help of fellow feminists and presented it at the Seneca Falls Convention in 1848.

 Born: February 15, 1820 in Adams, MA Died: March 13, 1906 in Rochester, NY